mistycheney/testStereoAlgs/README.md

 3. Then, in the terminal, run `source run.sh algorithm image_id parameters_file_or_folder`

     For example: `source run.sh elas 5 paramsELAS.txt` runs ELAS on image pair 5, using the parameters set in paramsELAS.txt.
-    `source run.sh sm 5 StereoMatcherScript` runs Middlebury StereoMatcher on image pair 5, using the control scripts in StereoMatcherScript.
+Or, `source run.sh sm 5 StereoMatcherScript` runs Middlebury StereoMatcher on image pair 5, using the control scripts in StereoMatcherScript.